 Norman needs to be self-sufficient, so he goes to the nearby diner where his new job awaits.

 By closing, with Norman hearing Mary on the phone all day fighting with her boyfriend, he invites himself into her hectic life by offering to help her out.
+He's ultra sensitive to how abusive people can drive you mad.
 If she needs a place to stay, he owns a motel.

 Then there is the matter of Mr. Warren Toomey (Dennis Franz: THE FURY, DRESSED TO KILL, BLOW OUT ) who has been running the motel while Bates was in the asylum.
 Toomey doesn't know what to make of Norman and Norman doesn't like the swinging singles place Toomey has turned his home/motel into.